Olympic chief Bach consults with IOC members over virus fallout - France 24

 The IOC's medical and scientific director, Richard Budgett, also took to the floor to discuss "the issue of a vaccine", according to a second source.

-Bach warned last week that 2021 was the "last option" for holding the delayed Tokyo Games, stressing that postponement cannot go on forever.
+Bach warned last week 2021 was the "last option" for holding the delayed Tokyo Games, stressing postponement cannot go on forever.

 He said he backed Japan's stance that the Games will have to be cancelled if the coronavirus pandemic isn't under control by next year.